 Most Frugal: Palace on Wheels

 The Palace on Wheels and its four siblings cruise through northern and southern India.
-The Palace on Wheels, Maharaja’s Express and Royal Rajasthan on Wheels cover mainly loop itineraries to and from Delhi, with a few Delhi-Mumbai trips; most include a stop at Agra for the Taj Mahal.
+The Palace on Wheels, Maharaja’s Express and Royal Rajasthan on Wheels cover mainly seve-day loop itineraries to and from Delhi, with a few Delhi-Mumbai trips; most include a stop at Agra for the Taj Mahal.
 The Deccan Odyssey and Golden Chariot operate similar patterns centered on Bangalore and Mumbai.
-Each train has its own website, but The Luxury Trains agency covers all five.

 Pricing is seasonal, starting at $500 per person, per night, on the Palace on Wheels.
 The several trains also run occasional promotions, such as seven nights for the price of five and 50 percent companion discounts.